White Tooth Fillings: A Procedure Overview

 - White composite can be blended to perfectly match the color of your surrounding natural teeth.

 Lakefront Family Dentistry recommends composite restorations for most of their patients.
-Dr. Hauser also offers his clients the option to have their preexisting silver-amalgam fillings replaced with natural-looking, white tooth fillings.
+Our dentists also patients the option to have their preexisting silver-amalgam fillings replaced with natural-looking, white tooth fillings.

 Cavity Treatment is Necessary

 When cavities are not treated, cracked teeth or teeth damaged by decay will get worse over time.
-At Lakefront Family Dentistry, Dr. Hauser makes sure his patients understand that the mouth is the most important part of the body, and proper oral care should be a top priority.
+At Lakefront Family Dentistry, Dr. Phillipe and Dr. Hauser make sure our patients understand that the mouth is the most important part of the body, and proper oral care should be a top priority.

 If left untreated, tooth decay will require a more invasive procedure to improve tooth structure and health.
 White composites are a great option because they help restore strength to damaged teeth, and they prevent any further decay from forming.